 This insures that the flame will always be lit when desired.
 First verify proper voltage at the positive (Yellow +) and ground (Black -) terminals of the igniter.
-The reading should be within 1.5 volts of incoming voltage at the main terminal block during trial-for-ignition.
-Next, remove the high voltage cable from the igniter.
-The igniter should produce a sparking sound, during trial-for-ignition.
+The reading should be within 1.5 volt of incoming voltage at the main terminal block during trial-for-ignition.
+Next, remove high voltage cable from igniter.
+The igniter should produce a sparking sound during trial-for-ignition.
 If not, replace the igniter.
-While operating in the gas mode, the power module and igniter are constantly monitoring the presence of flame.
-If the flame is blown out, the igniter will immediately start sparking.
-When the power module senses the loss of flame (thermocouple voltage below 13 MVDC), the 45 seconds trial for ignition period is started.
+While operation is in the gas mode, the power module and igniter are constantly monitoring the presence of flame.
+If the flame is blown out, the reignitor will immediately start sparking.
+When the power module senses the loss of flame (thermocouple voltage below 13-MVDC) the 45 seconds trial for ignition period is started.
 The igniter installed on the refrigerators as original equipment is part number 2931132019 (RV Gas Model 679).
 This igniter is rated 50 MA.
 This igniter may also be used on any other model.
-When replacing the igniter, always provide the product number for proper replacement.
+When replacing the igniter always provide the product number for proper replacement.
 DO NOT install the Channel Mark 6, Model 12 E igniter (as shown) as a service replacement part.
-Installation of the Channel Products, Inc., Gasliter Mark 6, Model 12 E, will VOID the warranty on the refrigerator.
-The Dometic refrigerator could use a few different igniters.
-To acquire the proper igniter always provide the product number from the unit you are working on.
+Installation of the Channel Products, Inc., Gasliter Mark 6, Model 12 E, will VOID the Warranty on the refrigerator.
+The Dometic refer could use a few different igniters.
+To acquire the proper igniter always provide the product number.